 - Ok, enough with the tuk tuks!
 It’s not the only mode of transportation.
 In big cities like Colombo and Kandy it is actually easier and more comfortable to use ride sharing apps like Pick Me and Uber (Pick Me is a local app).
 Order beforehand, it might take 10-15 minutes for the car to arrive, but ultimately it’s more convenient since you don’t have to bargain and deal with change.
 Plus the price per ride is usually almost equal to that in a tuk tuk.

-- Train is a comfortable way to cover long distances.
-One of the most scenic train rides is through the Hill Country (Kandy, Ella, Nuwara Eliya).
+- If you are traveling down south (for example, Colombo to Galle) or to the hill country (Kandy to Ella), train is the way to go.
+One of the most scenic train rides is from Kandy to Ella.
 You can get a ticket right before the ride, but only for the second or third class which still doesn’t guarantee that you’ll get a seat.
 You might have to stay in between carriages which is fun if you do it once or twice since you get the best view, but can get boring if you have to do it often.
 First class tickets and observation compartment tickets have to be booked in advance.

 - Because getting a seat on a bus or train is not always easy, many tourists opt for renting a car or van with a driver for the whole trip (or parts of it).
 It’s not as fancy as it sounds and is common practice.
 It especially makes sense if you have a big group.
 You can rent a van and share the price.
 It’s cheaper to rent a car with no AC, but not as convenient, of course.
 You can hire a rental car through a tour agent.
 I wouldn’t recommend renting a car without a local driver because…